Rarelo/Rarelos-automation-scripts/README.md

+# Rarelo's Automation Scripts

+This program is a collection of scripts to automate annjoying tasks

+Linux Features

+1) Automatically create new firefox profiles along with .desktop shortcuts in /usr/share/applications

-# automatic-firefox-profiles
+# Instructions

-The program copies the default profile settings and configuration into any new firefox profile.
-Only works currently for Linux systems
+Linux:

-Run main.py to execute the program.
+- Run main.py to execute the program.
 Will ask for root privileges for copying the shortcut into the /usr/share/applications folder.

+Windows:

+- planned for the future